crhaugen/freeCodeCamp/guide/english/algorithms/avl-trees/index.md

 ->Single Right Rotation (RR Rotation)
 In RR Rotation every node moves one position to right from the current position.
 ->Left Right Rotation (LR Rotation)
-The LR Rotation is combination of single left rotation followed by single right rotation.
+The LR Rotation is a combination of single left rotation followed by single right rotation.
 In LR Rotation, first every node moves one position to left then one position to right from the current position.
 ->Right Left Rotation (RL Rotation)
-The RL Rotation is combination of single right rotation followed by single left rotation.
+The RL Rotation is a combination of single right rotation followed by single left rotation.
 In RL Rotation, first every node moves one position to right then one position to left from the current position.